aws/aws-graviton-getting-started/perfrunbook/debug_hw_perf.md

 the samples directly, you can use the [Arm SPE Parser](https://gitlab.arm.com/telemetry-solution/telemetry-solution/-/tree/spe-parser-prototype/tools/spe-parser).

 Be aware that SPE produces a large of volume of data (many GBs) if the sampling period is low and you collect the data over a long time.

+### Capturing cache coherence issues
+The `perf c2c` command can be used to analyze cache coherence issues and false sharing in multi-core systems.
+It needs SPE PMU available on Graviton metal instances.

+`perf c2c record ./application`

 ### Capturing Coherent Mesh Network (CMN) hardware events on Graviton metal instances